codykingham/pyling/README.md

 ## Getting Started

-To get started with the course, you need to do two things.

-    1. Download this repository to your own computer to get all of the exercises and data.
-    2. Install the Anaconda distribution of Python
-    3. Select an eligible plain-text document for your exercises

-More details are given below.

 ### Download Repository

 The page you're reading now is a part of what's called a Github repository.
 A "repository" is just another way of saying "folder" or project.
 Github gives us a way to store and share code openly online.